 Is Smithsonite the Same as Hemimorphite?

 Smithsonite and Hemimorphite are different minerals, although they were often confused in the past.
 Both are zinc ores and have similar appearances, but they have different chemical compositions and crystal structures.
 Smithsonite is zinc carbonate (ZnCO3), while Hemimorphite is a zinc silicate hydrate (Zn4Si2O7(OH)2·H2O).
+To identify Smithsonite, note that it effervesces with hydrochloric acid because of its carbonate content, while Hemimorphite does not, and Smithsonite is often botryoidal with a smoother lustre.
 Their physical properties and crystal habits can also help distinguish between the two minerals.

 What are the best practices for caring for and maintaining Smithsonite specimens?